-Look for a yellow uniform in the display case.
-The cavalry of the British Army wore this uniform.
+Look for a yellow uniform in a display case.
+The cavalry of the British army wore this uniform.
 They fought against Irish pikemen and won.
 Examine the horseman's gear and read the panels to discover some of the reasons why he was a fearsome enemy.

 Look at his uniform and list three things that helped the soldier ride a horse or protected him in battle.

+1.

+2.

+3.